 The average school bus fits 47 people.
 When you decide how many school buses you need for your trip or shuttle service, remember to account for chaperones and other leaders.
 School buses do not have undercarriages like coach buses do.
 That means you’ll have to account for luggage space.
 Reserve a few rows of seats if you are transporting lots of equipment.
 This is an important consideration for sports teams and campers.
 If you’re planning a shuttle service for a wedding or an office party, you may want to book more than one school bus.
 Speak to a Bus.com booking specialist for shuttle bus details.

-Consider the school bus as the bare bones of buses – you’ll have all the basic essentials for your trip: an easy, affordable, and reliable way to get from Point A to Point B. However, the lack of amenities like A/C, storage space, and onboard restrooms means you’ll need to be conscious of how you’re planning to use your bus rental.
+Consider the school bus as the bare bones of buses – you’ll have all the basic essentials for your trip: an easy, affordable, and reliable way to get from Point A to Point B. However, the lack of amenities like A/C, storage space, and onboard restrooms means you’ll need to be conscious of how you’re planning to use your charter bus rental.

-School buses typically come with limited or no storage, but with a little bit of creativity, you can make it work regardless.
+School bus rentals typically come with limited or no storage, but with a little bit of creativity, you can make it work regardless.
 Set aside your own storage space by reserving a few seats in the front or back of the bus, and there you have it, extra room for baggage!
 Just make sure you rent a school bus with a number of seats that’s a little over your number of passengers.

-Of course they are!
+Yes, the school bus is a comfortable form of charter bus.
 We wouldn’t call school buses luxury vehicles—they’re no coach bus—but the school bus has come along way since their first iteration.
 Early school buses took the form of a vehicle called “the kid hack.”
 They were designed by Wayne Works Company, and they were pretty much a big sled or wagon.
 Today, school buses are spacious and fitted with cushioned seats.
 But they don’t have onboard restrooms, so they’re not great for trips longer than 3 hours.
 But shuttle bus services, field trips, and other short rides are well-served by a school bus.

 Ready to book a school bus rental?
 Check out these FAQs on how to rent a school bus to learn how to best plan your next school bus trip.